fceccagnoli2/cx4242project/README.md

 INSTALLATION
 - make sure to have python, anaconda, homebrew, and git installed.
 They can be installed on their websites.

 - install lfs, a large file storage service from github.
-This allows github to you to pull our large dataset.
+This allows you to pull our large dataset from github.
+Use the command below in command line

 brew install git-lfs